5 Top Fishing Destinations You Can Drive To

 Advertisement

-North Carolina’s Crystal Coast
+Fishing North Carolina’s Crystal Coast

-The southern portion of the Outer Banks, ranging from Cape Lookout to Topsail Beach, the Crystal Coast has always been more of a drive-to destination than a fly-in sort of place, since the nearest major airport lies nearly three hours away in Raleigh-Durham.
+The southern portion of the Outer Banks, ranging from Cape Lookout to Topsail Beach, the Crystal Coast has always been more of a drive-to destination than a fly-in sort of place, since the nearest major airport is nearly three hours away in Raleigh-Durham.
 The Crystal Coast also has always ranked high on an angler’s list of must-go places, with inshore and offshore opportunities galore — plus the unusual potential of once-in-a-lifetime fish, when it comes to the winter giant bluefin tuna fishery.

 Top Ports